woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-Direction.md

 # Ask for Direction 问路

 - outdoor - where is the nearest MRT station?
-- 1. `The nearest MRT station is 2 minutes away`
+- 1. `The nearest MRT station is 2 minutes away` // nearest. // 2 minutes away.
-- 2. `When you go outside, turn right. and keep walking for 2 blocks.`
+- 2. `When you go outside, turn right. and keep walking for 2 blocks.` // block
 - 3. `when you reach the 7-11, turn left.
-The MRT station will be on your left.`
+The MRT station will be on your left.` // will be
 - 4. `Would you like me to repeat that again?`

 ```